Whatsapp Icon

 Some treatments for Hodgkin Lymphoma can have late effects, impacting your health years after treatment.
 Be vigilant about any new symptoms or health issues and communicate them to your healthcare provider.

 Maintaining a proactive approach to your health during remission is essential for your well-being.
-While remission is a time to celebrate your progress, it's also a time to take care of your body to prevent a relapse and promote long-term health.
+While remission is a time to celebrate your progress, it's also a time to take care of your body to prevent relapse and promote long-term health.

 Frequently Asked Questions About Hodgkin Lymphoma